astaniano/hat/platforms/webSecAcademy/server_side_topics/auth_vuln/docs/full.md

   - `{ "password": "some passs" }` to an array:
 `{ "password": ["some passs", "another pass"] }`

-### Bypassing two-factor authentication
+## Two-factor authentication
-> Note may be useful to check TTL of mfa-codes
+> Note: may be useful to check TTL of mfa-codes

+### Lab: 2FA simple bypass
-- websites don't check the second verification step of MFA and you can visit "logged-in only" pages after the correct username and password
+Websites may not check the second verification step of MFA and you can visit "logged-in only" pages after the first step of MFA flow. (i.e. after correct username and password were submitted) i.e. websites ignore the second step of MFA flow and after username and password - the user is already logged in
-- After a user has completed the initial login step, the website doesn't adequately verify that the same user is completing the second step.
-- 2FA bypass using a brute-force attack

-- If the user is first prompted to enter a password, and then prompted to enter a verification code on a separate page, the user is effectively in a "logged in" state before they have entered the verification code.
-In this case, it is worth testing to see if you can directly skip to "logged-in only" pages after completing the first authentication step.
-Occasionally, you will find that a website doesn't actually check whether or not you completed the second step before loading the page.
-- After a user has completed the initial login step, the website doesn't adequately verify that the same user is completing the second step:
+### Flawed two-factor verification logic
 Sometimes flawed logic in two-factor authentication means that after a user has completed the initial login step, the website doesn't adequately verify that the same user is completing the second step:
 For example, the user logs in with their normal credentials in the first step as follows:
 ```